low histamine foods on counter

 Eggs – Lower Histamine and Higher Histamine

-Many people don’t tolerate eggs.
-Unless you’ve run an Egg Zoomer test and know they won’t be an issue, you should avoid them in the Elimination phase.
+***Many people don’t tolerate eggs.
+Unless you have run an Egg Zoomer test, you should avoid them in the Elimination phase.

 Lower Histamine Foods

-• Pasture Raised Organic Eggs – All plain, cooked eggs (if tolerated)
+• Eggs – All plain, cooked eggs (if tolerated)

 Higher Histamine Foods – Limit These!